Appreciate the significance, but sounds a bit basic to 2025 ears.

 YESSIR!!
 I guess I was unfamiliar with this portion of the right honorable gentleman’s game.
 I AM aware, & indeed quite fond, of what this man will be throwing down a few years in the future.
 But this was a lovely surprise & no longer will I overlook the straight ahead jazz propers of his arsenal.

-Fuck Phil Spector’s murdering ass.
+Fuck Phil Spector’s abusive murdering ass.
 And I ain’t interested in Xmas music either.
-Love & respect to the great Ronnie Spector & the other artists that had to work with that sack of shit.
-1 star for Lovely Ronnie, negative 10 for Phil.
+Love & respect to the lovely Ronnie Spector & the other artists that had to work with that sack of shit.
+A sympathy star for the artists involved, negative 10 for Phil.

 It was around the time of this release, give or take, that I fell out with this artist when I heard he was a Scientologist.
 I was soo disheartened & couldn't even listen to any of his work without the sad, icky feeling of disappointment overshadowing my whole listening experience.
 This cat is uniquely talented & borders upon greatness.
 And it's MY irrational hang-up that robbed me of a decade plus of fandom.
 I DID eventually outgrow my foolishness (on this particular issue anyway) and came back to unashamedly appreciating this man's distinctive output over the last handful of years or so.
 THIS album, while not my favorite, is not bad & I imagine I would come to enjoy it even more with repeated listens.